FinnAppel/FinnAppel/README.md

 I'm from the Netherlands, and I have a passion for **gaming** and **programming**.

-I spend a lot of time coding in **Python**, and I love working on **Arduino** projects.

-- 🏢 Currently working at **BMW Van Poelgeest** in Amsterdam
-- 🖥️ Focus: Work, hobbies
-- 💻 Always looking for new coding challenges

 Feel free to check out my repositories! 🚀

 If you want to contact me send me a DM on discord.
 Username is ToSlowForMe.